VeryGoodOpenSource/dart_frog/README.md

 }
 ```

-### Dependency Injection 💉
+#### Dependency Injection 💉

 Middleware can also be used to provide dependencies to a `RequestContext` via a `provider`.

-`provider` is a type of middleware that can return an object of type `T` and has access to a `RequestContext`.
+`provider` is a type of middleware that can create and provide an instance of type `T` to the request context.
 The `create` callback is called lazily and the injected `RequestContext` can be used to perform additional lookups to access values provided upstream.

 In the following example, we'll use a `provider` to inject a `String` into our request context.